edgexfoundry/edgex-docs/docs_src/microservices/application/Triggers.md

 This type carries a pointer to the internal edgex logger, along with three functions:

 - `ContextBuilder` builds an `interfaces.AppFunctionContext` from a message envelope you construct.
-- `MessageProcessor` (DEPRECATED) exposes a function that sends your message envelope and context built above into the default function pipeline.
 - `MessageReceived` exposes a function that sends your message envelope and context to any pipelines configured in the EdgeX service.
 It also takes a function that will be run to process the response for each successful pipeline.
 !!! note
     The context passed in to `Received` will be cloned for each pipeline configured to run.
 If a nil context is passed a new one will be initialized from the message.